Booking Terms and Conditions:

 preferred, but AvGas can be used when convenient.
 On a long flight it is much better to top-up with AvGas

-The ZK-CDL draws fuel from both tanks but pumps the excess back into the RH tank
+The aircraft draw fuel from both tanks but pump the excess back into the RH tank

 only.
 So if both tanks are full, the RH tank will overflow and quite a lot